monika58/Mtech-Thesis-Project/README.md

-# M.Tech Thesis
-Performance Evaluation of Simultaneous Perturbation Methods for Simulation Optimization and Policy Learning
+# M.Tech Thesis: Performance Evaluation of Simultaneous Perturbation Methods for Simulation Optimization and Policy Learning

 The objective is to implement SP methods on RL problems.